CONFIRMED: Kanye West will appear at Lakewood Church this Sunday

 Kanye is not expected to perform at the service, but TMZ reports that the artist hasn't appeared anywhere on a Sunday without his choir.

-For those unable to attend the service in Houston, it will be broadcasted on SiriusXM.
+For those unable to attend the service in Houston, it will be broadcast on SiriusXM.

 Copyright 2019 by KPRC Click2Houston - All rights reserved.